 The Pritzker School of Medicine incorporates career advising and professional development into all aspects of students' medical education.
-Career Advising Sessions are held throughout the year.
+Career Advising Seminars are held throughout the year.
 These consist of panel discussions with physicians from various specialties who discuss career options, ways in which students may explore the field further, and ways to enhance their application portfolio.

 All students are assigned to one of eight Career Advisors through their membership in one of the four Pritzker Societies: Coggeshall Society, DeLee Society, Huggins Society, and Rowley Society.
 The societies are named for key figures who made seminal contributions to research, clinical care, and education at the University of Chicago.
 They provide a context and opportunity for gaining advice over time from a broad array of individuals, ranging from peers to faculty.
 Each Society contains a balanced number of students drawn from each class, breaking down barriers between classes and promoting peer-to-peer layered mentoring.